 Alternatively, you can also use your social media platform as a content base.
 For example, a creative designer can use their YouTube channel to share tutorials on using specific tools or creating unique effects.
 Alternatively, you might join an existing channel as a guest to express your opinions or educate subscribers.
 Podcasts, YouTube channels, and blogs are popular platforms for guest contributors.

-A Few Final Thoughts on Building a Personal Brand to Improve Your Chances of Getting a Job
+Start Building a Personal Brand Today to Improve Your Chances of Getting a Job

 Your personal branding online can showcase your expertise and attract potential employers’ attention.
 Your brand can not only help you land your next role but also accelerate your career progression.

-If you’re optimising your personal brand intending to make your next career move, why not check out our current IT, Digital & Marketing jobs?
+If you’re optimising your personal brand and intending to make your next career move, why update your CV on our database and check out our current jobs?